-Staff Contact: A/Prof C.R.
-Ward/ A/Prof B.J.
+Staff Contact: Dr M.D.
+Buck/ A/Prof B.J.
 Hensen/Dr P.G.

-Lennox S2 L3 T2 Prerequisite: GEOL2011 Neto(a: Fieldwork of up to 4 days, is a compulsory part of
+Prerequisite: GEQL2011

 Note/s: Fieldwork of up to 4 days, is a compulsory part of this subject.
 Students will incur personal costs.
+Details will be provided during the first week of the subject.